clear-crab/clear-crab/README.md

 #### MSVC

-MSVC builds of Clear Crab additionally require an installation of Visual Studio 2017 (or later) so `rustc` can use its linker.
+MSVC builds of Clear Crab additionally require an installation of Visual Studio 2017 (or later) so the compiler can use its linker.
 The simplest way is to get [Visual Studio], check the "C++ build tools" and "Windows 10 SDK" workload.

 [Visual Studio]: https://visualstudio.microsoft.com/downloads/